-Most persons about to take nitrous oxide or ether expect to be assured that their heart is strong enough to stand it, and it is always best for the administrator to feel the radial pulse, and listen to the heart sounds with a stethoscope, in order to ascertain whether this be the case.
-If a suspicion of cardiac valvular or muscular incompetence be suggested by smallness, irregularity, feebleness of beat, or intermission of the pulse, a further examination of the heart should be made.
-The only strain thrown upon the circulation by this anæsthetic is secondary to interference with the respiratory functions, which should never be allowed to occur throughout the entire period of unconsciousness.
+Most persons about to take nitrous oxide or ether expect to be assured that their heart is strong enough to stand it, and it is always best for the administrator to feel the radial pulse, in order to ascertain whether this be the case; and if a suspicion of cardiac valvular or muscular incompetence be suggested by smallness, irregularity, feebleness of beat, or intermission of the pulse, a further examination of the heart should be made.
+Otherwise such a course is not necessary, because the only strain thrown upon the circulation by this anæsthetic is secondary to interference with the respiratory functions, which should never be allowed to occur throughout the entire period of unconsciousness.

-A word may be said in passing as to the point of

-view from which the anæsthetist should conduct the administration.
-In the first place, the successful result and issue of the proceeding will be very largely due to his experience and resource in smoothly overcoming the patient's possible apprehensions and nervousness, and in really assisting the dental surgeon, so that the tooth or teeth may be removed without any pain.
-Let him say to himself: "This has to be done well or not at all.
+A word may be said in passing as to the point of view from which the anæsthetist should conduct the administration.
+In the first place, the successful result and issue of the proceeding will be very largely due to his experience and resource in smoothly overcoming the patient's possible apprehensions and nervousness, and really assisting the dental surgeon, so that the tooth or teeth may be removed without any pain.
+Let him say to himself : "This has to be done well or not at all.
 If I feel that I have not obtained sufficient experience, I will go to the nearest hospital or dispensary, where I may administer nitrous oxide to several cases for a similar purpose.
 I shall then see what is wanted, and it will not be my fault if the extraction is not successful."
-The reason for this need of actual experience is that the mechanical efforts of keeping the gas-bag partly full by the use of the foot-key, the face-piece in accurate apposition, the mouth-prop in its proper place, of changing the prop for the Mason's gag, holding the patient's head during the extractions, and making certain that no foreign substances pass into the throat, are as difficult to do without proper practice as it is for a musician to play a harmonium with one hand and foot and conduct an orchestra with the other hand.
+The reason for this need of actual experience is that the mechanical efforts of keeping the gas-bag partly full by the use of the foot-key, the facepiece in accurate apposition, the mouth prop in its proper place, of changing the prop for the Mason's gag, holding the patient's head during the extractions, and making certain that no foreign substances pass into the